opencybersecurityalliance/kestrel-lang/docs/language.rst

   same set of keys, which are attributes of the entities.
 If ``type`` is not provided as a key, ``returned_entity_type`` is required.

-The given data should follow JSON format, e.g., using double quotes around a string.
+The given data should follow JSON format, for example, using double quotes around a string.
 This is different from a string in STIX pattern, which is surrounded by single quotes.